pactus-project/docs/content/tutorials/linux-systemd.md

 To create a systemd service for Pactus, follow these steps:

-1. **Initialize the Pactus Node**: Before running the service, initialize the Pactus node by this command:
+1. **Initialize the Pactus Node**: Before running the service, initialize the Pactus node with this command:

   ```shell
   pactus-daemon init